Arizona State vs. Colorado NCAA Football Odds, Plays and Insights | September 25, 2021

 - Colorado has one win against the spread in three games this year.

-- This year, the Buffaloes won ATS in their only game as an underdog of 14.5 points or more.
+- This season, the Buffaloes won ATS in their only game as an underdog of 14.5 points or more.

 - The Buffaloes rack up just 11.4 fewer yards per game (235.3) than the Sun Devils allow (246.7).

-- In games that Colorado piles up more than 246.7 yards, the team is 1-0 against the spread and 1-1 overall.
+- Colorado is 1-0 against the spread and 1-1 overall when the team churns out over 246.7 yards.

 - The Buffaloes have three giveaways this season, while the Sun Devils have six takeaways .